Definition of Policy and Career OptionsWhat is Public Policy?

 Students seeking to graduate with honors must complete a third elective course.
 The first semester of the honors thesis research sequence (PLCY 691H) will count as a third elective.
 Please see the Honors Handbook for more details.

 The undergraduate minor in public policy consists of five courses.
-Students must complete at least four of the following core courses: PLCY 310, ECON 310 or 410, or PLCY 410 Microeconomics Foundations of Public Policy; PLCY 210/210H Policy Innovation and Analysis; PLCY 220 The Politics of Public Policy; PLCY 340 Justice in Public Policy; PLCY 460 Quantitative Analysis for Public Policy; PLCY 581 Research Design.
+Students must complete at least four of the following core courses: PLCY 310, ECON 410, or PLCY 410 Microeconomics Foundations of Public Policy; PLCY 210/210H Policy Innovation and Analysis; PLCY 220 The Politics of Public Policy; PLCY 340 Justice in Public Policy; PLCY 460 Quantitative Analysis for Public Policy; PLCY 581 Research Design.

 Students must also complete one additional PLCY course at the 100 level or above, or a course from the list of approved electives, available in the Catalog.
 First-year and sophomore students considering a minor in public policy are encouraged to complete PLCY 101 or 110.